Hot Italian Sausage Soup Campfire Recipe

 Chili, stews and soups are easy camping meals for large groups.
 Just scale up the servings and get big batches cooking to feed as many people as you have in the crowd.

-If you want to serve this as a starter course, you won’t need anything heavy for dinner.
+- If you want to serve this as a starter course, you won’t need anything heavy for dinner.
 Try something like our Campfire Grilled Fish In Foil Packets With White Wine And Garlic Sauce.

-This soup is a GF recipe which is fantastic for gluten intolerant campers so to keep the meal free from gluten, you can serve it with these easy Chicken And Veggie Camping Kabobs as a main dish or just serve a simple dinner salad alongside this soup.
+- This soup is a GF recipe which is fantastic for gluten intolerant campers so to keep the meal free from gluten, you can serve it with these easy Chicken And Veggie Camping Kabobs as a main dish or just serve a simple dinner salad alongside this soup.
 See all of our recipes to make amazing gluten free camping food.

-We love eating this campfire sausage soup as a main course with crusty bread on the side.
+- We love eating this campfire sausage soup as a main course with crusty bread and butter on the side.
 It really is that hearty and filling (and that is saying A LOT with my family who typically believes a meal is not complete without a big piece of meat as the centerpiece on the dinner table!)
 It is one of our favorite one pot camping meals on cold-weather trips.

-Similar Camp Recipes
+Similar Recipes

-Print This Recipe
+Recipe

 Tried this recipe?

-Please leave a ⭐⭐⭐⭐⭐ rating, comment or both!
+Please leave a ⭐⭐⭐⭐⭐ star rating, comment or both!

 Sign up here for FREE weekly camping tips delivered to your email 📧😊